-Credit Assets Credit Assets are loans made to consumers and small businesses as well as other counterparties, together with related investments.
-Equity Assets Equity Assets are selected equity investments that are aligned with the Company's strategy and that present opportunities to enhance the Company's returns from its investments.
-Net asset value (NAV) Net asset value represents the total value of the Company's assets less the total value of its liabilities.
-For valuation purposes, it is common to express the net asset value on a per share basis.
-Ongoing charges Ongoing charges is calculated as a percentage of annualised ongoing charge over average reported Net Asset Value.
-Ongoing charges are those expenses of a type which are likely to recur in the foreseeable future.
+Credit Assets Credit Assets are loans made to consumers and small businesses as well as oth counterparties, together with related investments.
+Equity Assets Equity Assets are selected equity investments that are aligned with the Companistrategy and that present opportunities to enhance the Company's returns from i investments.
+Net asset value (NAV) Net asset value represents the total value of the Company's assets less the total its liabilities.
+For valuation purposes, it is common to express the net asset value share basis.
+Ongoing charges Ongoing charges is calculated as a percentage of annualised ongoing charge of average reported Net Asset Value.
+Ongoing charges are those expenses of a tylere likely to recur in the foreseeable future.
 Premium If the share price of the Company is higher than the net asset value per share, the Company's shares are said to be trading at a premium.
-The premium is shown as a percentage of the net asset value.
+The premium is shown a percentage of the net asset value.
 Discount If the share price of the Company is lower than the net asset value per share, the Company's shares are said to be trading at a discount.
-The discount is shown as a percentage of the net asset value.
-Fair Value The amount for which an asset could be exchanged, or a liability settled, between willing parties in an arm's length transaction.
+The discount is shown as percentage of the net asset value.
+Fair Value The amount for which an asset could be exchanged, or a liability settled, betwee parties in an arm's length transaction.
 Registrar An entity that manages the Company's shareholder register.
-The Company's registrar is Computershare Investor Services PLC.
-AIF An Alternative Investment Fund, as defined in the AIFM Directive 2011/61/EU on Alternative Investment Fund Managers LIBOR (London Inter- Bank Offered Rate) The interest rate participating banks offer to other banks for loans on the London market.
-AIFM An Alternative Investment Fund Manager, as defined in the AIFM Directive.
-Pollen Street Capital Limited undertakes this role on behalf of the Company.
-Neither past due nor impaired Loans that are not in arrears and which do not meet the impaired asset definition.
-This segment can include assets subject to forbearance solutions.
-Consumer Loan An amount of money lent to an individual for personal, family, or household purposes.
-Servicers Comprehensive loan servicing to support the full loan lifecycle, from origination, through account servicing to arrears management.
+The Company's reç Computershare Investor Services PLC.
+AIF An Alternative Investment Fund, as defined in the AIFM Directive 2011/61/EU or Alternative Investment Fund Managers LIBOR (London Inter- Bank Offered Rate) The interest rate participating banks offer to other banks for loans on the Londor AIFM An Alternative Investment Fund Manager, as defined in the AIFM Directive.
+Polls Capital Limited undertakes this role on behalf of the Company.
+Neither past due nor impaired Loans that are not in arrears and which do not meet the impaired asset definitior segment can include assets subject to forbearance solutions.
+Consumer Loan An amount of money lent to an individual for personal, family, or household purp Servicers Comprehensive loan servicing to support the full loan lifecycle, from origination, account servicing to arrears management.
 Hedging An investment to reduce the risk of adverse price movements in an asset.